hongjai-rhee/public/giants/README.md

 **Contribution:** Convolutional Neural Networks (CNNs)

-Yann LeCun and his collaborators demonstrated how neural networks could learn visual representations through convolutional architectures, most famously through the **LeNet** family of models.
+Yann LeCun and his collaborators demonstrated how neural networks could learn visual representations through convolutional architectures.

 The idea that a machine can learn increasingly meaningful visual features—from edges to shapes to objects—became fundamental to modern computer vision.